-Recall Error (Panel A), Probability in Memory (Panel B), Probability of Continuous Representation (Panel C), and Continuous Imprecision (Panel D) for the Data of Experiment 1.
-Overall, the Color of Images were Better Recalled than of Words, but Congruency had no Effect on Performance.
+Figure 3 Recall Error (A), Probability in Memory (B), Probability of Continuous Representation (C), and Continuous Imprecision (D) for the Data of Experiment 1

 Note.
-In panel A, the small dots represent the data of each participant and the larger dots represent the mean of the conditions.
-The error-bars represent 95% within-subjects confidence interval (Morey, 2005).
-In panels B, C and D, the error-bars represent the 95% credible interval of the posterior of the estimated parameters.
+Overall, the colors of images were better recalled than of words, but congruency had no effect on performance.
+In Panel A, the small dots represent the data of each participant and the larger dots represent the mean of the conditions.
+The error bars represent 95% within-subjects confidence interval (Morey, 2008).
+In Panels B, C, and D, the error bars represent the 95% credible interval of the posterior of the estimated parameters.
+Prob. = probability.
+See the online article for the color version of this figure.